iongpt/LLM-for-Whatsapp/README.md

 1. Download the latest `release.zip` file from the [Releases page](https://github.com/iongpt/LLM-for-Whatsapp/releases)
 2. Extract the contents of the ZIP file to any location on your computer
 3. Run the appropriate script for your operating system:
-   - Windows: Double-click `run-windows.bat`
+   - **Windows**: Double-click `run-windows.bat`
+     - If Node.js is installed during setup, you'll need to close and run the script again
+   - **macOS**:
+     - Open Terminal
+     - Navigate to the extracted folder: `cd path/to/extracted/folder`
+     - Make the script executable: `chmod +x run-mac.sh`
-   - macOS: Run `./run-mac.sh` in Terminal
+     - Run the script: `./run-mac.sh`
+   - **Linux**:
+     - Open Terminal
+     - Navigate to the extracted folder: `cd path/to/extracted/folder`
+     - Make the script executable: `chmod +x run-linux.sh`
-   - Linux: Run `./run-linux.sh` in Terminal
+     - Run the script: `./run-linux.sh`

 For detailed installation instructions, see the included `install_instructions.md` file.